Comparative Study of Differentially Private Data Synthesis Methods: Concepts

 We introduce two commonly used sanitizers to achieve $\epsilon$-DP: the Laplace mechanism and the Exponential mechanism.
-A key concept in the Laplace mechanism is the global sensitivity (GS) of $\s$ \citep{dwork2006calibrating}, defined as the following: For all $(\x,\x')$ that is $d(\x,\x')=1$, the global sensitivity of statistics $\s$ is $\Delta_{\s}=\underset{\scriptstyle{\x,\x', d(\x,\x')=1}}{\mbox{max}} \|\s(\x)-\s(\x')\|_1$.
+A key concept in the Laplace mechanism is the global sensitivity of $\s$ \citep{dwork2006calibrating}, defined as the following: For all $(\x,\x')$ that is $d(\x,\x')=1$, the global sensitivity of statistics $\s$ is $\Delta_{\s}=\underset{\scriptstyle{\x,\x', d(\x,\x')=1}}{\mbox{max}} \|\s(\x)-\s(\x')\|_1$.
 In layman's terms, $\Delta_{\s}$ is the maximum change in terms of $l_1$ norm a person would expect in $\s$ across all possible configurations of $(\x,\x')$ and $d(\x,\x')=1$.
 The sensitivity is ``global" since it is defined for all possible data sets and all possible ways that two data sets differ by one observation.
-The higher $\Delta_{\s}$ is the more disclosure risk there will be on the individuals in the data from releasing the original $\s$.

-\begin{defn} \textbf{Laplace Mechanism} \citep{dwork2006calibrating}: The Laplace mechanism of $\epsilon$-DP adds independent noises $\e$ from the Laplace distribution with location parameter 0 and scale parameter $\Delta_{\s}\epsilon^{-1}$ to each of the elements of the original result $\s$ to generate perturbed result $\s^{\ast}= \s + \e$. \end{defn} By the Laplace distribution, values closer to the raw results $\s$ have higher probabilities of being released than those that are further away from $\s$.
+The higher $\Delta_{\s}$ is the more disclosure risk there will be on the individuals in the data from releasing the original $\s$. \begin{defn} \textbf{Laplace Mechanism} \citep{dwork2006calibrating}: The Laplace mechanism of $\epsilon$-DP adds independent noises $\e$ from the Laplace distribution with location parameter 0 and scale parameter $\Delta_{\s}\epsilon^{-1}$ to each of the elements of the original result $\s$ to generate perturbed result $\s^{\ast}= \s + \e$. \end{defn} By the Laplace distribution, values closer to the raw results $\s$ have higher probabilities of being released than those that are further away from $\s$.
 The variance of the Laplace distribution is $2\left(\Delta_{\s}\epsilon^{-1}\right)^2$, implying the smaller the privacy budget $\epsilon$ and/or the larger the $\Delta_{\s}$, the higher the probability that the perturbed result $\s^*$ will be farther way from $\s$ when released.
 The Laplace mechanism is a quick and simple DP mechanism, but does not apply to all statistics such as statistics that have non-numerical outputs. \citet{mcsherry2007mechanism} introduces a more general DP mechanism, the Exponential mechanism, that applies to all types of queries.

 \begin{defn} \textbf{Exponential Mechanism} \citep{mcsherry2007mechanism}: In the Exponential mechanism, a utility function $u$ assigns a score to each possible output $\s^{\ast}$ and releases $\s^{\ast}$ with probability